Top 45 SQL Coding Interview Questions and Answers (with Tips)

 Pro Tip: For entry-level jobs, the interviewer asks questions based on SQL operators.
 Going through these SQL coding interviews and answers can give you an edge over other candidates and land you a job.

 Q14.
-How do we get the total number of distinct job titles in the ‘employees’ table?
+How do we get the number of distinct job titles in the ‘employees’ table?

 Sample Answer: We can combine the COUNT() function with DISTINCT to count unique job titles in the table: